iva2k/svelte-blank-20220525/CREATING.md

 Capcitor has 2 largely independent parts that we could use:

-1. Plugins to use native functionality
+1. Plugins to use native functionality on various platforms
 2. Build apps for mobile platforms - iOS, Android

 Use of native functionality (like Camera, GPS, etc.) can be very handy for some apps.

 Since Tauri has no iOS/Andoid support (it's in development), we can use Capacitor to bridge that gap.

-We will target QR code scanning as a very usefull feature.
+We will target QR code scanning as a very usefull feature for #1.

 #### Setup